This adorable dwarf planet is half the size of Pluto

-DeeDee, also known by its official designation 2014 UZ224 (DeeDee is short for "Distant Dwarf") is some 91.4AU away, or 91.4 times the distance between the Earth and the Sun.
-For context, Pluto's average distance is 39.5AU.
+DeeDee, also known by its official designation 2014 UZ224 (DeeDee is short for "Distant Dwarf") is some 91.4AU away: That's 91.4 times the distance between the Earth and the Sun.
 Because it's so far away, it's hard to make out much detail about it.
 We already knew that it takes around 1,136 years to complete one orbit of the sun, but using the Atacama Large Millimeter/submillimeter Array, a team of scientists have made some new discoveries.
 The paper has been published in the journal Astrophysical Journal Letters.

 DeeDee in and of itself may not be that exciting to you.
 But you should be excited.
 The tools we have for probing the universe around us are growing ever more sensitive and sophisticated, allowing us to find out more all the time.